Wednesday, 12 February 2014

 There are often details about this work on the Storywalks twitter feed including images of the tales so you can follow digitally if you are unable to get out onto the trail.

-On the trail of the Coleridge Way where water falls in to chocolate streams. |
+On the trail of the Coleridge Way

 The final piece of Coleridge Way magic comes in the guise of the Fly Catcher Project which has been talked about in previous posts.
 Coleridge used to call his notebooks and journals Fly Catchers as he felt his ideas were like little flies that seemed to flit away if he did not catch them down immediately.
 For the Fly Catcher Project Christopher Jelley has worked with the British Library to capture extracts from Coleridge's journals which were penned during his time at Nether Stowey.
 Christopher has geo-located these into environments which relate to the journal extracts and then made them visible only in location, forcing users to travel to view, and so experience the very places which ignited Romantic poetry.